 The Three Stages

 Take a look at the three shots below.
-The first is the original file, followed by the colour corrected one and then finally with the colour grade added.
+The first is the original file, followed by the colour-corrected one, and finally the colour-graded one.

 The Curve Stacks